Provisioning iSCSI for Linux - FSx for ONTAP

 Your block device is now connected to your Linux client.
 It is located under the path /dev/dm-xyz.
 You should not use this path for administrative purposes; instead, use the symbolic link that is under the path /dev/mapper/wwid, where wwid is a unique identifier for your LUN that is consistent across devices.
 In the next step, you’ll provide a friendly name for the wwid so you can distinguish it from other multipathed disks.

-To give your block device a friendly name
+To assign the block device a friendly name

 1. To provide your device a friendly name, create an alias in the /etc/multipath.conf file.
 To do this, add the following entry to the file using your preferred text editor, replacing the following placeholders: